itzL1m4k/.dotfiles/README.md

 ```

+## 2. It is recommended to restart your powershell

-## 2. Now you can run installScript in your powershell as administrator
+## 3. Now you can run installScript in your powershell as administrator

 ```powershell